Editor’s note: As a teacher, it is never a bad idea to “use the force” in the classroom.

-The mentor archetype teaches, guides, and trains the hero to prepare them for their journeys.
+I wanted to look at Star Wars through the lens of the teacher.
+The more I thought about it, the more I realized that it’s the mentors who define the saga more than the heroes.
+The mentor archetype teaches, guides, and trains the hero to prepare them for their journey.
 While the hero grows and develops throughout their trials and tribulations, it’s the lessons of the mentors that shape that growth.
-Think Gandalf, Dumbledore, Atticus Finch, and of course, Yoda.
+Think Qui-Gon Jinn, Obi-Wan, and of course, Yoda.

 When the mentor succeeds, the hero succeeds.
 Sometimes the hero needs to outgrow the mentor and take control of their own journey.
 And sometimes the mentor fails and isn’t able to prepare their hero for the world ahead.
 Often, the hero grows to become the mentor and the mentor needs to once again become the hero.

+The Jedi realize the value of the teacher and place careful thought, purpose, and time into developing the young heroes – like we teachers do with our students.
 Still, no matter how hard we try, we’re not always ready or able to reach them all.
 Both Jedi and high school students have flaws.
-Sometimes they are symbolized through looks and actions--like Anakin’s switch to the the red lightsaber of Vader--and other times they are more complex.
-Some of our teachers are unprepared--like Obi-Wan was with Anakin, and sometimes they leave our lives too soon, like Qui-Gon Jin.
+Sometimes they are symbolized through looks and actions – such as Anakin’s switch to the red lightsaber of Vader – and other times these are more complex.
+Some of our teachers are unprepared, such as Obi-Wan was with Anakin, and sometimes they leave our lives too soon, like Qui-Gon Jinn.

 With experience, though, comes success.
 Obi-Wan failed with Anakin and succeeded with Luke, teaching us to become more powerful than we ever imagined.
 Yoda, a leader and warrior in the prequels, fulfilled the trope of the reluctant mentor and reclusive hermit both before he taught Luke to master the force.
-When Obi-Wan falls, it’s Yoda that guides Luke on his way from Padawan to Master and Jedi Knight.
+When Obi-Wan falls, it’s Yoda who guides Luke on his way from Padawan to Master and Jedi Knight.

 Contrary to Yoda and his grammar, we need to try, grow, and sometimes fail.
 But the mindset shift matters: when we push ourselves to do and strive for more, the only failure is not to try at all.

-cross posted at www.aschoenbart.com
+This story was originally cross posted at aschoenbart.com.